zulip/zulip/docs/documentation/api.md

 This is an actual Python function which (if registered correctly) will be run as part of the `tools/test-api` test suite.
-The `validate_against_opanapi_schema` function will confirm the result of that request is as defined in the examples in `zerver/openapi/zulip.yaml`.
-To register these functions correctly:
+The `validate_against_opanapi_schema` function will confirm if the result of that request is as defined in the examples in `zerver/openapi/zulip.yaml`.
+To register a function correctly:

 * You need to add it to the `TEST_FUNCTIONS` map; this declares the relationship between function names like `render_message` and OpenAPI endpoints like `/messages/render:post`.
-* The `render_message` function needs to be called frmo `test_messages` (or one of the other functions at the bottom of the file).
-The final function, `test_the_api`, is what actually runs the tests.`
+* The `render_message` function needs to be called from `test_messages` (or one of the other functions at the bottom of the file).
+The final function, `test_the_api`, is what actually runs the tests.
 * Test that your code actually runs in `tools/test-api`; a good way to do this is to break your code and make sure `tools/test-api` fails.